-When this happened I said to my meat-loving friend, “You know what, let’s just accept that I’m not going to find any good veggie options in this city.
+Actually, when this happened I said to my meat-loving friend, “You know what, let’s just accept that I’m not going to find any good veggie options in this city.
 So from now on you choose where to eat, and sample all the stuff you keep dribbling over, and I’ll just eat potatoes.
-And next time we go abroad I’ll choose a few places just for me to have a nice meal”.
+And next time we go somewhere I’ll choose a few places just for me to have a nice meal”.

 It’s called compromise.
 I wasn’t going to find anything for me anyway so I might as well just let my friend make the most of the meat dishes!